 “Our guys have adapted very well to the system.
 We didn’t have anybody leave, and now the drivers are starting to realize the benefits of the system for them,” said Clay Phillips, president, Ross & Witmer HVAC, Charlotte, N.C.

-MYTH 3.
-GPS tracking systems are complicated to install and use.
+MYTH 3: GPS systems are complicated to install and use

 Most fleet tracking systems comprise the same basic components: a GPS receiver installed in each vehicle and a user interface that organizes and displays gathered information.
 Both installation and use of these systems are simple.